artikcloud/sample-nodejs-ruleEngineCreateAnomalyRule/readme.md

 }
 ```

-Rule is now active and will trigger the action specified when an anomaly is detected on any incomding data to the device.
+The Rule is now active and will trigger the Action specified when an anomaly is detected on any incomding data to the device.

 ### 2. View this Rule in your account

-You can verify the rule is added to the account by visiting the [Rule Engine dashboard](https://my.artik.cloud).
-Click on the checkmark for ("*show private rules* …") to view any additional rules that are only accessible by the application.
+You can verify the Rule is added to your account by visiting the [Rules dashboard](https://my.artik.cloud/rules).
+Check ("*show private rules* …") to view any additional Rules that are only accessible by the application.

 ![screenshot](./screenshots/screenshot1.png)

 ### 3. (optional) Send data to the device

-This sample only demontrates creating the Rule into your account.
+This sample only demontrates creating the Rule in your account.

 Test the anomaly detection by sending a message to the device.
-If the system detects the received value an anomaly it will trigger the action you specified.
+If the system detects an anomaly in the received value, it will trigger the Action you specified.

 Here are a few options to send a message:

-1. Send message to device using the Web Simulator (https://my.artik.cloud -> web device simulator)
+1. Send message to device using the Device Simulator (https://my.artik.cloud/devices -> Show Simulator)
 2. Send message to device using API Console (https://developer.artik.cloud/api-console)
 3. Send message to device using any of our other [Code Samples](https://developer.artik.cloud/documentation/tutorials/code-samples/)